Unidata/docker-nctests/tests-regression/README.md

-You can specify an alternative branch for `netcdf-c` than `master` using the following syntax.
+You can specify an alternative branch for `netcdf-c` than `main` using the following syntax.

     $ docker run -e CBRANCH="branch name" unidata/nctests:serial